Tushar-Khobragade/Binary-System/README.md

 # Binary-System
 Binary system stand as the fundamental foundation of a computers system.
 It is important to understand the basics of computer since computers don't function on alphabets and numbers but binary system of 0 and 1.
-When computer has to change names and numbers in binary form that has the very long process that we can't see.
-Like if you have to convert 11 in the binary form we have to divide the 11 by the 2. for instance 11 divide by 2 = 5, and the remainder is 1, then we take  the quotient is 5, then we have to divide the 5 by the 2 and we get remainder 1, then again we got quotient 2, again we have to divide 2 by 2 then we get 0 because there is quotient 1 left but we get remainder 0. we have to divide the 1 by 0 and we get 1 as remainder and we have to stop here becasue we have quotient is 0.
-Now the code for the binary of 11 that is 1011 which we have to write bottom to top.